A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Main Results

 We are now well-equipped to establish approximate reciprocity as a sufficient condition for strongly aperiodic chains to lie in $\pstar$.
-To do so, we use inductive arguments involving approximately stochastic chains to prove a slightly more general result that asserts that the backward matrix products of the concerned chains can be uniformly lower-bounded by a multiple of the identity matrix.
-This general result is stated below and proved in the appendix.
+To do so, we use inductive arguments involving approximately stochastic chains to prove a slightly more general result that asserts that the backward matrix products of the concerned chains can be uniformly lower-bounded by a multiple of the identity matrix. {We prove this general result below after introducing the required notation.}